 Parents' Guide to Studying Mathematics

-Aimed at parents whose children are thinking about studying mathematics, articles cover what the subject is like at university, the finance arrangements for 2012 and what careers graduates can expect to go into.
+Aimed at parents whose children are thinking about studying mathematics, articles cover what the subject is like at university, the finance arrangements from 2012 onwards, and what careers graduates can expect to go into.

 Where the Maths You Learn is Used